Breaking Mechanical Holography in Combinatorial Metamaterials: Texture Design

-Assuming this parity constraint holds, we can design any texture on the entire boundary.
+Using Block~C5 one can design the texture on all six faces of the lattice, except for one pixel, which is set by parity. \rs{The details of the argument are deferred to a pair of Appendices.
+Considering a lattice of $L_x \times L_y \times L_z$ blocks, in Appendix~\ref{sec:C5_p} we show that the number of in (and equivalently, out) pixels is even unless exactly one of the three lengths $L_x$, $L_y$ or $L_z$ of the lattice is even.} Assuming this parity constraint holds, we can design any texture on the entire boundary.
 Block~C5 has two pairs of opposite faces that deform in the same direction, i.e., one in and one out, and one pair that both deform in or both out (see Fig.~\ref{fig:cubic_blocks} above).
 Therefore, for any desired deformation pattern of four adjacent faces (meaning that the two non-specified faces are adjacent), there is an orientation of Block~C5 that can satisfy it.
 However, a problem occurs when trying to satisfy two pairs of opposite faces that both deform in to (or out of) the block.
 We can avoid this situation by properly orienting the blocks that are close to the boundary of the lattice, as described in the protocol detailed in Appendix~\ref{sec:c5 protocall}.

 We have implemented this procedure in a computer program that receives any desired texture on all six faces of the lattice, and outputs the orientations of all the blocks in the metamaterial so that the floppy mode of the system will correspond to the desired boundary texture~\cite{texture_design_code}.
 Figure~\ref{fig:C5_box} shows a desired deformation texture on all six faces of the cube, and the orientations of all blocks within the bulk that yield this boundary texture, as obtained from our algorithm.